Laser zaps face veins in scleroderma patients – 21 test it out

 Summary

-This study tested a special laser (pulsed dye laser) to reduce red veins (telangiectasias) on the face and neck in 21 people with scleroderma.
-Participants received four laser sessions, and doctors checked if the number of veins decreased and if quality of life improved.
-The goal was to see if the laser is a safe and helpful option for improving appearance.
+This study tested a pulsed dye laser to reduce red veins (telangiectasias) on the face and neck in 21 people with scleroderma.
+Participants received four laser sessions, and the researchers checked how many veins disappeared, how patients felt about the results, and any side effects.
+The goal was to see if the laser is a safe and helpful option for improving appearance and quality of life.

 Get updates